2005 WWE Draft Lottery: Aftermath

 This was the first draft in which champions brought their titles to their new show if they were selected.
 After John Cena was drafted to Raw, along with the WWE Championship, SmackDown! was left without a world title for the remainder of the month of June.
 As a result, on the June 23, 2005 episode, General Manager, Theodore Long, announced the creation of new world title, called the SmackDown!
 Championship.
-The new champion would have been determined in a six-man elimination match between The Undertaker, Muhammad Hassan, Christian, Booker T, John "Bradshaw" Layfield and Chris Benoit, which Layfield won on the June 30, 2005 episode of SmackDown!.
-After Layfield won the match, Long declared that the SmackDown!
+The new champion would have been determined in a six-man elimination match between The Undertaker, Muhammad Hassan, Christian, Booker T, John "Bradshaw" Layfield (JBL) and Chris Benoit, which JBL won on the June 30, 2005 episode of SmackDown!.
+After JBL won the match, Long declared that the SmackDown!
 Championship was not needed because the then-World Heavyweight Champion, Batista, had been drafted to SmackDown!.